J. Michael Bailey

-John Michael Bailey (born July 2, 1957) is an American psychologist, behavioural geneticist, and professor at Northwestern University best known for his work on the etiology of sexual orientation.
-He maintains that sexual orientation is heavily influenced by biology and male homosexuality is most likely inborn.
-Bailey wrote The Man Who Would Be Queen, a book intended to explain the biology of male sexual orientation and gender to a general audience, focusing on gender nonconforming boys, gay men and transgender women.
-The book elicited reactions ranging from strong criticism for its coverage of transsexuals, to a nomination for an award, later retracted, from the Lambda Literary Foundation, an organization that promotes gay literature.
+John Michael Bailey (born July 2, 1957) is an American psychologist, behavioral geneticist, and professor at Northwestern University best known for his work on the etiology of sexual orientation and paraphilia.
+He maintains that male sexual orientation is most likely established through biological influences.

+Bailey wrote The Man Who Would Be Queen, a book about male sexual orientation and Blanchard's typology of transgender women, which generated significant controversy.

 Education and career

 Bailey was born in Lubbock, Texas.
 He obtained his Bachelor of Arts degree in mathematics from Washington University in St. Louis in 1979 and his Ph.D. in clinical psychology from the University of Texas at Austin in 1989, where he studied under behavioral genetics researcher Lee Willerman.

 Bailey became a professor at Northwestern University in 1989.
 In the 1990s, Bailey published several papers that suggested a heritable component for sexual orientation.
 In 2003 he published The Man Who Would Be Queen.

 In October 2004, Bailey stepped down as chairman of the Psychology Department, but continued to serve as a Northwestern professor.

 In 2018, Bailey invited controversial evolutionary psychologist Satoshi Kanazawa to Northwestern University as a visiting scholar.
-Many at the university protested, and more than 4,000 signed a petition in opposition to Kanazawa doing research there.
+Many at the university protested, and more than 4,000 signed a petition in opposition to Kanazawa doing research there due to Kanazawa's claims regarding sexuality, race, religion, and feminism.

-In December 2003, the Southern Poverty Law Center reported that J. Michael Bailey and Ray Blanchard were associated with Steve Sailer's Human Biodiversity Institute.
-In an October 2018 review, the Southern Poverty Law Center reported that Bailey and Blanchard had written articles for 4thWaveNow, described as an anti-trans website.
-Bailey and Blanchard have written on 4thWaveNow in support of the concept of "rapid-onset gender dysphoria".
+In December 2003, the Southern Poverty Law Center (SPLC) reported that J. Michael Bailey and Ray Blanchard were associated with far-right blogger Steve Sailer's Human Biodiversity Institute.
+In October 2018, the SPLC reported that Bailey and Blanchard had written an article for 4thWaveNow, which the SPLC characterizes as an anti-trans website in support of the controversial concept of "rapid-onset gender dysphoria".

-Bailey's works have been cited more than 15,000 times, and he has an h-index of 61.

-Research
+Research and views

-Biology and sexual orientation

-Bailey is well known for research involving biology and sexual orientation.
-In the early 1990s Bailey and Richard Pillard coauthored a series of twin studies which examined the rate of concordance of sexual identity among monozygotic twins (52% concordance), dizygotic twins of the same sex (22%), non-twin siblings of the same sex, and adoptive siblings of the same sex (11%).
-More recent research by Bailey et al. on twins however found much lower concordance rates for monozygotic twins regarding homosexual orientation of only 20% for men and 24% for women pointing to a significant contribution of environmental factors in sexual orientation; Bailey suggests an explanation for the much lower concordance rate among monozygotic twins in this study as opposed to previous studies: In those previous studies, twins deciding whether to participate in a study clearly related to homosexuality probably considered the sexual orientation of their co-twins before agreeing to participate.